-The facility provided the auditor with an employee roster dated February 7, 2020 listing all current staff, position name and date of hire.
+The facility provided the auditor with an employee roster dated February 7, 2020, listing all current staff, position name and date of hire.

 Of the staff listed on the roster, the auditor randomly selected twenty-five (25) staff HR and training files to review.
 Of those reviewed, all staff signed a training acknowledgement section, that they received training prior to contact with the inmate population.
-The selected files that included staff who have been employed for over two years shows that staff complete and sign acknowledgments on an annual basis, above the requirements of the standard.
-The training acknowledgement section, which is signed and dated by employee, stated: I have listened to the instructors, viewed all video presentations, read all handouts, and I understand the training that I have received.
+The selected files that included staff who have been employed for over two years shows that staff complete and sign acknowledgement section, which is signed and dated by employee, stated: I have listened to the instructors, viewed all video presentations, read all handouts, and I understand the training that I have received.
 I understand that as an employee, volunteer/contractor it is my responsibility to abide by policy and procedures as directed in the training.
-If I have questions about the training material presented, or policy/procedures, I am aware that it is my responsibility to seek clarification from the class instructor, to my supervisor, the Learning and Development Manager, or the PCM.
+If I have questions about the training material presented, or policy/procedures, I am aware that it is my responsibility to seek clarification from the class instructor to my supervisor, the Learning and Development Manager, or the PCM.

-(d) Policy 14-02 CC Sexual Abuse Prevention and Response states that employees shall be required to confirm, by either electronic or manual signature, their understanding of the received training.
+(d) Policy 14-02 Sexual Abuse Prevention and Response states that employees shall be required to confirm, by either electronic or manual signature, their understanding of the received training.
 Signed documentation will be maintained in the employees training file.